TheRemjx01/autobot/README.md

 Usage:

-In `cypress.env.json`, add your database connection config:
+In `cypress.env.json`, add your database connection config.
+Here is the example, please replace with your db config

 ```json
 {